Gamepad remote control with Pybricks Block coding

 Step 2: Flash Pybricks onto your LEGO SPIKE or MINDSTORMS hub

-Step 3: Install PUPRemote and Bluepad libraries in PyBricks
+Step 3: Install PUPRemote and Bluepad libraries in Pybricks

 Step 4: Take the BluePad Blocks template as a starting point

-Upload the bp_template.py file from the zip into PyBricks.
-It is in the ‘examples’ directory.
-You should see the following in your PyBricks IDE.
+You should see the following block code in your PyBricks IDE.

-Template for BluePad in Blocks PyBricks IDE.
+Template for Bluepad in Blocks Pybricks IDE.

 Step 5: Pair your gamepad to the LMS-ESP32 module